TOPdesk/i18n-puzzles/puzzle9/README.md

 The event of 'nine eleven' had a great emotional impact on people all over the globe.
 It would be possible to study this impact through diary entries written at the time.
 For this puzzle, we have a collection of diary entries from the past 100 years (between 1-1-1920 and 1-1-2020).
 Unfortunately, the diary pages are jumbled up.
 Each diary author has his own habit for the way they write dates.
 A date like 12-01-05 would be interpreted in UK English as 12 jan 2005, but in American English as 1 dec 2005.
 Or it could mean: 5 Jan 2012, or even: 1 May 2012.
 But, at least each person is consistent, the same person always writes a date the same way.

 Diary entries are indexed by their apparent date.
-Considering the [test input](./test-input):
+Considering the `test input`:

 ```
 16-05-18: Margot, Frank